bhimrazy/sem-segmentation/docs.md

 ## Tools and Technologies Utilized

 1. [PyTorch](https://pytorch.org/)
-   This Project is based on PyTorch.
-Pytorch is really flexible to implement any kind of neural network.
-It is also very fast and easy to use.
-It is also very popular among the research community.
+   PyTorch is the foundation of this project, offering flexibility in implementing various neural networks.
+Known for its speed, ease of use, and popularity among the research community.
 2. [PyTorch Lightning](https://lightning.ai)
-   PyTorch Lightning is a wrapper around PyTorch that handles a lot of the boilerplate code and makes it easier to train models.
-It also makes it easier to train models on multiple GPUs and TPUs.
-It also has a lot of other features like logging, checkpointing, etc. which has been used in this project.
+   A PyTorch wrapper simplifying model training, handling boilerplate code, multi-GPU/TPU utilization, and providing logging and checkpointing features.
 3. [Segmentation Models Pytorch](https://smp.readthedocs.io)
-   Segmentation Models Pytorch is a library that provides a lot of pre-trained models for segmentation.
-It also provides a lot of loss functions for segmentation.
+   Library offering pre-trained segmentation models, encoders, metrices and diverse loss functions specifically for segmentation tasks.
 4. [MONAI](https://monai.io/)
-   MONAI is a PyTorch-based, open-source framework for deep learning It provides a lot of tools for medical imaging.
-It also provides a lot of pre-trained models for medical imaging.
+   PyTorch-based framework focusing on deep learning tools tailored for medical imaging, including various pre-trained models.
 5. [Hydra](https://hydra.cc/)
-   Hydra is a framework for elegantly configuring complex applications.
-It is used to configure the hyperparameters of the model.
-It also makes it easier to run the same model with different hyperparameters.
-In this project it has been used to control several parameters like dataset, model , optimizer, loss, etc. based on the configuration file.
+   Configuration framework aiding in managing diverse parameters such as dataset configurations, models, optimizers, etc., through configuration files.
 6. [Matplotlib](https://matplotlib.org/)
-   Matplotlib is a plotting library for Python.
-It is used to plot the images and masks.
-It is also used to plot the loss and accuracy curves.
+   Python's plotting library used for visualizing images, masks, as well as plotting loss and accuracy curves.
 7. [Wandb](https://wandb.ai/)
-   Wandb is a tool for visualizing and logging the training process.
-In this project it has been used to log the training process and visualize the results, like the loss, accuracy, etc. ALong with that it also logs the hyperparameters and the model architecture, with several checkpoints.
-It also provides a beautiful dashboard to visualize the results and also compare the results of different experiments.
+   Tool for visualizing and logging the training process, including metrics, hyperparameters, model architecture, checkpoints, and facilitating comparison of experiments through a user-friendly dashboard.
 8. [MLFlow](https://mlflow.org/)
-   MLFlow is a tool for tracking the experiments.
-It is used to track the experiments and compare the results of different experiments.
-In this project it has been used to track the experiments and compare the results of different experiments.
+   Experiment tracking tool used for managing and comparing experiment results.

 ## Project Configuration

 ### Seed Everything

-    In this project, a seed 42 has been used.
-This is to ensure that the results are reproducible.
-We can also use different seeds for different experiments to see how the results vary with different seeds.
+In this project, a seed value of 42 is utilized to ensure result reproducibility.
+Different seeds can also be employed to observe variations across experiments.

 ### Configuring the Dataset

 #### Data Distribution

-    dataset_path = data/RudrakshaDataset
-    Dataset Info:
+    The dataset resides at data/RudrakshaDataset, containing:
     Number of images: 128
     Number of masks: 128